keagnon/Portofolio/Useful.md

 React icons we have to install it and then go to the website to choose the one we want

-To generate the following code in app.jsx we can write rafce :
+To generate the following code in app.jsx we can write rafcse :
     import React from 'react'

     const App = () => {